 Sunlight helps in regulating our body’s natural rhythms and not getting enough of it can disturb our health in surprising ways.

 You might have heard that excessive vulnerability to sunlight can leave an impact on our skin.

-It heals various skin diseases and helps in uplifting of mood.
-High exposure of sun rays is a sunbath therapy.
+It heals various skin diseases and helps in the uplifting of mood.
+High exposure to sun rays is a sunbath therapy.

-This has been in use since ancient times because of disease-fighting properties.
+This has been in use since ancient times because of its disease-fighting properties.